Yassineelg/runtrack_java_spring/README.md

 ### Job 05

-Question: Why would it be useful to have different profiles in a Spring application?
+**Question: Why would it be useful to have different profiles in a Spring application?**

+_Answer: Different profiles in a Spring application are useful for managing configuration settings and behavior based on different environments or deployment scenarios.
+For example, you can have a dev profile for development with specific settings and a prod profile for production with optimized configurations.
+This allows you to maintain consistency across different environments while customizing settings as needed._

 ### Job 06